 Concerning overwhelming odds, Washington wrote in his General Orders of 1776, “Let us therefore rely upon the goodness of the Cause, and the aid of the supreme Being, in whose hands victory is, to animate and encourage us to great and noble Actions — The Eyes of all our Countrymen are now upon us, and we shall have their blessings, and praises, if happily we are the instruments of saving them from the Tyranny mediated against them.
 Let us therefore animate and encourage each other, and shew the whole world, that a Freeman contending for Liberty on his own ground is superior to any slavish mercenary on earth.”

-There were some 6,800 American battle deaths, with overall deaths including the wounded, starved and diseased, of more than 55,000.
-Our French ally suffered more than 10,000 battle deaths, mostly at sea, and their Spanish ally bore more than 5,000 casualties.
-In comparison to the casualty counts of the 20th century’s world wars, these numbers are small.
-As a percentage of population, the casualty statistics are harrowing.
-In 1776, the 13 colonies’ population was just under 2.5 million, less than 20 percent of the population of Britain at the time.
+There were 217,000 American Patriots engaged in the Revolutionary War, with an estimated 6,800 battle deaths, but the overall deaths, including those who succumbed to starvation and disease, exceeded 55,000.
+Our French allies suffered more than 10,000 battle deaths, mostly at sea, and their Spanish allies bore more than 5,000 casualties.
+In comparison to the casualty counts of the twentieth century’s world wars, these numbers are small.
+As a percentage of population, however, the casualty statistics are harrowing.
+In 1776, the thirteen colonies’ population was just under 2.5 million, less than twenty percent of the population of Britain at the time.

 At war’s end in 1783, Washington wrote, “It is yet to be decided whether the revolution must ultimately be considered as a blessing or a curse: a blessing or a curse, not to the present age alone, for with our fate will the destiny of unborn millions be involved.”